 This is the typical range, but under some circumstances upwards of 200mg doses are prescribed.

 It’s important to note that many doctors do not recommend prescribing quetiapine for sleep disturbance.

-This is because of its powerful use as an atypical antipsychotic.
-Zolpidem, zopiclone, eszopiclone (Z-drugs/non-benzos) are often better at inducing sleep due to their being hypnotics, and without as much of “brain dampening” side effects compared to Seroquel.
+This is because of its powerful use as an atypical antipsychotic.?Zolpidem,?zopiclone, eszopiclone (Z-drugs/non-benzos) are often better at inducing sleep due to their being hypnotics, and without as much as “brain dampening” side effects compared to Seroquel.